L-DevelopGame/Ex4-part2MathBalloon/README.md

 * The player has 3 Lifes
 * Watch out for bombs that drop 1 life
 * An amount greater than the requested number will result in 1 life
-* USE ARROWES UP DOWN LEFT RIGHT TO PLAY
+* Use arrows UP DOWN LEFT RIGHT to play

 You can try the game on [HERE](https://liron02319.itch.io/ex4-mathballoon)